 My lovely writing tutor Esther, recommended a

 brilliant phenomenal book: Write a Great Synopsis – An Expert Guide by Nicola Morgan.
-Now I don’t have much time to read, and shamefully I have only read a handful of books this (last) year.
-But this nifty little critter is 54 pages.
+If you don’t have time to read, this book is for you.
+The nifty little critter is only 54 pages.
+That’s sinkable in a cup of coffee.

-1. If you don’t have time to read 54 pages to help you write your synopsis then give up now.
+If you don’t have time to read 54 pages to to learn how to write a synopsis then give up now.

-3. Go immediately to amazon and purchase this book, here!
+Why are you still reading this post?
+Go immediately to amazon and purchase this book.
 I promise you it won’t disappoint.

-So I thought I would share some of the highlights that really blew my mind:
+I’m not going to share all the wisdom from the book for obvious reasons… but I thought I would share some of the highlights that blew my mind:

-But first let me ask you a question.
+Let me start by asking you a question.

 What is your book about?